bluesillybeard/Kinc.zig/readme.md

 - Windows (compiled from Windows)
 - Macos might work, but I don't have a mac to test it.

 In the future, I plan on supporting every platform that Kinc supports.
+However, I value my time and will not spend much of it on this project.
+As such, pull requests are greatly appreciated!

 1. Add this as a submodule
     - `git submodule add https://github.com/bluesillybeard/Kinc.zig.git`